whisperity/SharpGMad/README.md

 If the program is started with no command-line arguments (or the only argument is a file path), a GUI will load.
 (Because of this, dragging and dropping a file onto SharpGMad in Explorer is supported.)

-The GUI supports all the functionality you can have by using the realtime console, only with an added, neat graphical interface.

 ![Screenshot of GUI mode](Screenshot.png)